Oneflow-Inc/DLPerf/README.md

 ### ResNet50-V1.5 Training Performance images/sec

 Our results were obtained by running the applicable training scripts on 4 nodes with 8x Tesla V100-SXM2-16GB GPUs each.
 The specific training script that was run is documented in the corresponding model's README.
+The **bsz** means batch size per GPU.

 The difference between v1 and v1.5 is in the bottleneck blocks which require down sampling.
 ResNet50 v1 has stride = 2 in the first 1x1 convolution, whereas v1.5 has stride = 2 in the 3x3 convolution